Haminoea

 Haminoea is a genus of medium-sized sea snails or bubble snails, marine opisthobranch gastropod molluscs in the family Haminoeidae, the haminoea bubble snails, part of the clade Cephalaspidea, the headshield slugs and bubble snails.

 Systematics

 Three different spellings (Haminoea, Haminea, Haminaea) were used for this genus over two hundred years.
 The ICZN finally made a decision that the correct spelling is Haminoea.

 Oskars et al. (2019) restricted Haminoea to species from the Atlantic and eastern Pacific, and resurrected Haloa and Lamprohaminoea for Indo-Pacific species.

 Description

 Many species within this genus have green algae growing on their shells.
 The posterior tip of the headshield is bilobed, except in Haminoea elegans.

 Species

 Species within the genus Haminoea include:

-Haminoea alfredensis P. Bartsch, 1915 - Distribution: South Africa, Length: 9–17 mm, Description: has a broad radular ribbon with about 40 teeth in each half row; translucent greenish color, dotted with yellow to orange spots.